CooleyGit/ubuntu-mean/README.md

 ubuntu-mean
 ===========

 Basic setup notes for mean stack install on AWS Ubuntu 14.04.
 I am assuming you have AWS account and a pem file somewhere on your local.
-Launch new EC2 instance on AWS you can use the default AWS Ubuntu 14.04 server all settings can be default except security group.
+Launch new EC2 instance on AWS you can use the default AWS Ubuntu 14.04 server, all settings can be default except security group.

 ####Security group:
 ```